ashlynmcgarry/nosql-social-network-api/README.md

 - POST requests to add a new user, add a new thought, add a friend to a user's friend list and add a reaction to a thought
 - PUT requests to update a user or a thought
 - DELETE requests to delete a user, delete a thought, delete a friend from a user's friend list or delete a reaction to a thought

+## Contact

+To contact the creator of this repo, get in contact with Ashlyn McGarry on Github.